ParallelMaths/parallel/pages/8-10-chikas-test-seven.md

 :::

 ::: problem id=3_8 marks=4
-__3.8__ There is also a little know test for whether a number is divisible by 11.
-You just add and subtract alternate numbers, then see if the result is divisible by 11.
+__3.8__ There is also a little known test for whether a number is divisible by 11.
+You just add and subtract alternate digits, then see if the result is divisible by 11.
 For example, if we want to test the divisibility of 14,641, we work out 1 – 4 + 6 – 4 + 1 = 0, which is indeed divisible by 11, so the whole number is divisible by 11.

 Is 1,581,228 divisible by 11?